Distinguished Senior Fellow

-Andrew Weissmann is a Distinguished Senior Fellow at the Reiss Center on Law and Security and the Center on the Administration of Criminal Law.
+Andrew Weissmann is a Distinguished Senior Fellow at the Center on the Administration of Criminal Law and an Adjunct Professor of Law at NYU School of Law.
 He served as a lead prosecutor in Robert S. Mueller’s Special Counsel’s Office (2017-19) and as Chief of the Fraud Section in the Department of Justice (2015-2019).

 During his previous tenure at NYU Law (2013-2015), Weissmann was a Senior Fellow at both the Reiss Center on Law and Security and the Center for the Administration of Criminal Law.
 He taught courses in national security and criminal procedure.